SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 4.0.10**

-It is based on the rolling Epic 4.27-plus branch so the best way to view the changes made by this fork is a [diff against Epic 4.27-plus and @nickshin's last community supported UE4.24 HTML5 plugin code](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) (this shows the actual changes made by this fork in the plugin code to get it working with UE4.27).
-Otherwise if you look at a [diff against just Epic 4.27-plus](https://github.com/EpicGames/UnrealEngine/compare/4.27-plus...SpeculativeCoder:4.27-html5-es3) it will just show the plugin code as new files in the Platforms/HTML5 folder.
+It is based on a recent version of the Epic 4.27-plus branch and the last version of the @nickshin community supported UE4.24 HTML5 plugin code.
+An easy way to see the changes made by this fork is via this comparison: https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3

 ### 4.24 HTML5 ES2 (WebGL 1)